aidar-khabibullin/aidar-khabibullin/README.md

 ## About

-I shipped an LLM-powered code review assistant to production, built on the Anthropic API, embedded in GitHub Actions CI.
-It compressed the automated feedback cycle from 2–4 hours to under 5 minutes per PR - and brought TypeScript static analysis coverage across a Turborepo monorepo from 0% to 100%.
+I shipped an LLM-powered code review assistant to production, built on the Anthropic API and embedded in GitHub Actions CI — compressing the automated feedback cycle from 2–4 hours to under 5 minutes per PR, and bringing TypeScript static analysis coverage across a Turborepo monorepo from 0% to 100%.

-Over 5 years at ShelterZoom - an enterprise cybersecurity SaaS with real-time collaboration, document workflows, and e-signatures - I grew from Senior into the Frontend Tech Lead role, leading a 5-engineer team for the last 3.
-I drove the full migration from a monolithic frontend to a Turborepo monorepo, set the engineering standards, moved us to weekly releases, and cut page load times by 35%.
+Over 5 years at ShelterZoom — an enterprise cybersecurity SaaS with real-time collaboration, document workflows, and e-signatures — I grew from Senior Engineer into Tech Lead, leading a 5-engineer team for the last 3.
+I drove the full migration from a monolithic frontend to a Turborepo monorepo, moved the team to weekly releases, and cut page load times by 35%.

-What I'm good at is owning frontend architecture end-to-end, growing engineering teams and raising their bar, and turning a vague product brief into something scalable and performant.
+What I'm good at: owning architecture end-to-end across frontend and backend, growing engineering teams and raising their bar, and turning a vague product brief into something scalable, secure, and performant.

-Open to remote Frontend Tech Lead, Senior Frontend Engineer, Staff / Principal Frontend Engineer, and Frontend Architect roles.
-If you're building something where frontend architecture is a product lever and not just a styling layer, let's talk.
+Open to remote Senior Software Engineer, Staff / Principal Engineer, Tech Lead, and Architect roles in fintech, cybersecurity, and e-commerce.
+If you're building something where architecture — frontend or backend — is a product lever and not just a styling layer, let's talk.

 ---